 Lesson fees are subject to annual review.
 Where Lesson fees are increased as a result of such a review, the Teacher shall endeavour to give the Student at least one months’ notice of such increase.
 The Student shall have the right to terminate this agreement immediately on written notice to the Teacher without liability to pay for any further Lessons from the date of the increase in the event that the applicable Lesson fees increase.

-For Lessons delivered in a school, although the invoicing figure each Term amounts to a fee equal to 10 lessons, the Teacher may deliver additional or less Lessons in each term, providing a total of 30 lessons is delivered across the full academic year.
+*For Lessons delivered in a school, although the invoicing figure each Term amounts to a fee equal to 10 lessons, the Teacher may deliver additional or less Lessons in each term, providing a total of 30 lessons is delivered across the full academic year.
 This accounts for the variable lengths of school Terms and gives scope for rearranged lessons, if required.
 As there are three Terms in an academic year, the Student should expect three separate invoices.
-Invoices are usually issued in advance of each term.
+Invoices are usually issued in advance of each term. *This term may be amended if more than 30 lessons per academic year is targetted and/ or if the monthly charge is applied rather than three termly invoices.

-For Lessons delivered privately, Lesson charges are due in advance of each lesson.
+*For Lessons delivered privately, Lesson charges are due in advance of each lesson. *This term may be amended if the monthly charge is applied rather than three termly invoices.

 Each invoice must be paid within one calendar month from the date of issue (or the date of the lesson).
 I reserve the right to claim statutory interest at 8 % above the Band of England base rate at the date the debt becomes overdue, in accordance with the Late Payment of Commercial Debts (interest) Act 1998.